Day One (TV series): Development

 While originally intended to air on NBC midseason in the 2009–10 television season with a thirteen-episode order, it was reported on October 1, 2009, that the episode order had been reduced to four and would air as a mini-series.
-On January 10, 2010, it was announced that only the pilot would air, as a television movie.
+On January 10, 2010, it was announced that the order had been reduced to a pilot, which would air as a television movie.
 The NBC President of prime-time entertainment told the Television Critics Association that "it will be a pilot where you could see where it could go in series, but there will be a resolve at the end of the two hours.
 If the TV movie performs well the story may be continued."
 On May 16, 2010, Entertainment Weekly reported that the show would likely never air.